Canada Graduate Scholarships-Doctoral (CGS D) Program

 Indigenous applicants [First Nations (North American Indian – Status and Non-Status), Métis, or Inuit] are encouraged to self-identify their status on their application form as universities are permitted to recommend an unlimited number of self-identified Indigenous applicants above their application quota to the national competition.
 Self-identification data are not seen or used by Tri-Agency selection committee members or by the applicant’s references.

-Fall 2019 NSERC Representatives’ Information Session Slides for Students
+Fall 2021 SGS Information Session for Students

 Award Holder Information

-Accepting an Award & Payment Activation:
+Accepting an Award & Payment Activation

 Please contact the respective granting agency directly by email to request and receive approval for any change to your start date.